bruxy70/Garbage-Collection/README.md

 ### garbage_collection.remove_date
 Remove a date to the list of dates calculated automatically.
 To remove multiple dates, call this service multiple times with different dates.
-Note that this date will be removed on next sensor update when data is re-calculated and loaded.
+Note that this date will reappear on the next sensor update when data is re-calculated and loaded.
 This is why this service should be called from the automation triggered be the event `garbage_collection_loaded`, that is called each time the sensor is updated.
 And at the end of this automation you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates with the dates added and removed by the automation.

 | Attribute | Description
 |:----------|------------